The Alberta Museums Association (AMA) is pleased to offer an

 Instructor: Rowena Veylan, New School of Fundraising

-Due to the limited capacity, acceptance into the program will be
+Due to the limited capacity, acceptance into the program is

 application-based.